Dates and Deadlines

 Use this report to track your changes for the class build, as well as to determine which sections need to be canceled and inactivated.
 The most up to date training materials are available in the Student Information Users Group in PAWS under the files/training/class maintenance folder.

-The class-error identification report (REG054) lists errors in the class build along with instructions on how to correct them.
+The QA-2200 Class Build Quality Assurance Report lists errors in the class build along with instructions on how to correct them.
 Colleges/departments are responsible for running this report on a regular basis and correcting all errors prior to students registering in classes.

 In order to have space allocated to your department/college, the class build needs to be error-free.